 8.1 There are 49 Govt.
 Veterinary hospitals, 26 Veterinary Dispensaries, 2 laboratory/research centre for providing veterinary facilities in Delhi.
 The number of Govt.
 Veterinary Hospitals and Dispensaries almost remained unchanged in Delhi during the last one decade.
-Besides, there were about 250 private veterinary clinic functioning during 2012-13 for treatment of pet animals like dogs, cats etc. The number of animals treated in Govt.
-Veterinary Hospitals/Dispensaries increased from 3.64 lakh during 2000-01 to 3.68 lakh during 2014-15.
+The number of animals treated in Govt.
+Veterinary Hospitals/Dispensaries increased from 3.64 lakh during 2000-01 to 4.12 lakh during 2015-16.
 It may be due to enhancement of education and awareness among the farmers.
-The information regarding veterinary services in Delhi is presented in Table 10.6.
+The information regarding veterinary services in Delhi is presented in Table 10.5.